nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 This page lists generators that can produce ninja files.
-Some of them are generally usable, some are one-off scripts specific to a given project.
+Some of them are generally usable; some are one-off scripts specific to a given project.

 [CMake](http://www.cmake.org/) is a general meta-build system.
 CMake runs on most platforms, and can generate project files in many formats, including ninja (use `-GNinja`).